 - Selection.
 The interviews will take place with the artistic coordinators of Kunsthal Gent, Danielle van Zuijlen and Valentijn Goethals, who will make the final selection of 5 proposals.

 TIMING (new dates - may be subject to change)

 - Sunday 25 October: deadline first round

-- By 9 November: announcement of the shortlist for the first round
+- By 20 November: shortlist first round to be contacted

 HOW KUNSTHAL GENT SUPPORTS ARTISTIC DEVELOPMENT

 - We challenge artists to propose a plan for a significant development of their practice, for which the context of Kunsthal Gent can offer a fertile environment.

 - We support development plans with time, space and a budget that enables collaboration and dialogue with relevant experts or colleagues.

 - We encourage artists to look for partners (another artist, a curator, a theorist, an expert in another field, a local organisation, ...) to collaborate with on the proposed plan.